rajpandya737/Anisync/README.md

 10. `templates`: Contains all HTML files used in the project.
 11. `translated_anime_list.sqlite`: SQLite3 database that stores all anime data.
 12. `wsgi.py`: Used for deployment on Digital Ocean.

+## Design Process

+### Getting MyAnimeList Data
+Assuming we have the MAL username, the first step of the program is to get the user's anime list from MAL.
+Unfortunetly I was not able to find any API's that do this seemlessly and so I decided to use webscrapping instead.
+The link to every users anime list sorted from highest score to lowest score is ALWAYS the same, just a different query in the URL.
+With this information, a simple username can retrieve data from, however there are limitations.
+MAL loads the list data dynamically and so webscrapping only retrieves the first 300 or so enteries leaving the rest to be unaccessable.
+This is why the program is limited to 300 beatmaps.

+### Storing Data
+Cleaning the data with regex, we can obtain a list of anime names they enjoy.
+Now, using an unofficial MAL API, we can retrieve the anime image URL which will be useful for displaing on the website.
+Calling this API takes around 2 seconds per anime and so it would not be efficient to rely on it alone.
+This is why I decided to use a SQLite3 database to store all the anime data.
+While an SQLite3 database may not be ideal for production, it is perfect for this project.
+SQLite3 databases are light weight and fast but have drawbacks when you reach hundreds of thousands of enteries.
+Luckily, this project will only store a few thousand enteries which a SQLite3 database can handle.

+### Getting Beatmaps
+Populating the database proved to be a bit challenging, primarily due to the edge cases.
+For example, when you add an anime with unicode such as Lucky☆Star, it saves it into the database as Lucky\u2606Star so we need to address these small issues.
+The next step is to get the beatmaps.
+This is done by using requests, I did try using the Osu! search with its API, however, the rate limit, and the inaccuracy of the searches made it much more challenging, so I decided to use Google searching instead.
+It takes the first result of searching "{anime name} osu beatmap" and scrapes the website using Beautiful Soup to determine if it is first of all a beatmap, and second of all, the artist and song name.
+This is done by using Beautiful Soup to scrape the Osu! website for all beatmaps.

+### Web Development and Deployment
+This is stored in the same row as the anime name and image URL.
+For the server side code, I used Flask, a lightweight python framework that has all the functionality I need, primarily session data, routing, rendering templates, sitemap data, 404 pages, and more.
+The front end is written in HTML, CSS, and Javascript.
+The CSS and JS is minified to provide a faster loading page.
+Once everything was connected, I created a Digital Ocean droplet running Ubuntu 20.04.
+The website is served using Nginx and Gunicorn which is the purpose of the wsgi.py file.
+The website is secured using Let's Encrypt and so it running throuhg HTTPS.

+## Future Development

+I will try to maintain this site and add new features when possible, however, with school and other commitments, I cannot guarantee that I will be able to.
+If you have any suggestions, feel free to let me know.
+As of right now, a few features I would like to add are:
+ - Anilist Support
+ - Top Anime ranked by MAL and their maps

 ## Credits